Emanuel S. Clenlans

-Emmanuel S. Clenlans (born c 1841) was a civil rights activist and postal worker in Omaha, Nebraska.
-Clenlans was born in about 1841 in Washington, DC.
+Emmanuel S. Clenlans (born c.
+1841) was an American civil rights activist and postal worker in Omaha, Nebraska.
+Clenlans was born about 1841 in Washington, DC.
 He married a woman named Ophelia and they had a daughter named Laura (married name of Craig).

-In 1876, Clenlans was a part of the Nebraska Convention of Colored Americans, where he was on the committee on resolutions, and in 1879, Clenlans was a part of a meeting organized by Cyrus D. Bell with Dr. W. H. C. Stephenson chair and Clenlans secretary to express the political views of the Omaha black community.
-H. W. Coesley, Bell, and Gabriel Young played prominent committee rolls in the meeting.
+In 1876, Clenlans was a part of the Nebraska Convention of Colored Americans, where he was on the committee on resolutions, and in 1879, Clenlans was a part of a meeting organized by Cyrus D. Bell with Dr. W. H. C. Stephenson, chair and Clenlans, secretary to express the political views of the Omaha black community.
+H. W. Coesley, Bell, and Gabriel Young played prominent committee roles in the meeting.
 The meeting passed resolutions against the unilateral support of blacks to the Republican party.
 In spite of this, he was a delegate to the state Republican convention in 1888.
 In 1890, he was a part of the forming of the Nebraska branch of the National Afro-American League, and was part of the committee that wrote the constitution of the state branch.